Ralph S. Mouse: Plot

-When the students return to school the following Monday, they bring the latest edition of the newspaper, which features the reporter's story on the exhibit.
-Instead of highlighting the students' hard work, the reporter insinuates that the school is overrun with mice and suggests that the school board take drastic extermination measures.
-Angry at being misrepresented, the students ask to write complaint letters to the newspaper.
-They also worry that Ralph will be caught in one of the traps set by the school officials.
-Miss K speaks with the principal, and he assures her that they are only setting a few traps.
-The next day, when no additional mice are captured, Miss K allows the students to write their letters.
+On the day of the exhibit, Ralph is so overstimulated that he cannot detect the scent of the peanut butter and struggles in the maze.
+Using his creativity, Ralph scales the wall and traverses the top of the maze to the end reward.
+Ryan and his classmate begin arguing, which escalates into a fight.
+After Miss K defuses the conflict, Ryan realizes that Ralph's motorcycle was destroyed in the tussle.
 Miss K forces Ryan and Brad to apologize to one another for the fight, but they still argue over who is at fault for breaking the motorcycle.
 Brad thinks Ryan's family has the means to replace it since he lives in a hotel, but Ryan explains that he only lives there because his mother is an employee.
 Brad's tone changes and the boys' relationship begins to grow.

 Ralph decides to speak to Brad and reprimands him for breaking his motorcycle.
-Enchanted by the talking mouse, Brad asks if they can be friends, but Ralph demurs.
-Ralph attempts to hide from everyone, including Ryan, but Ryan captures him and promises to return him to the inn.
-Ralph does not know how he will face his relatives without his trusty motorcycle.
-Brad accompanies Ryan home on the bus, and the two boys learn that they each hold unfair assumptions about one another.
-Brad's parents are divorced, and he lives with his father.
-Ryan does not know where his father is and admits that sometimes it is hard living in a hotel.
-When they arrive in the lobby, Brad gives Ralph a tiny sportscar.
-Amazed at his new hot rod, Ralph slides in the seat and tries to start it with the same sound he used for the motorcycle, but it does not work.
-Brad tells him to try again, and soon Ralph is racing through the halls.
+Enchanted by Ralph, Brad gives him a tiny sportscar, which he uses as a replacement for his motorcycle.
 Ryan reads the newspaper and sees that in response to the class's letters, the reporter printed a retraction to the mouse infestation story.
 Ralph's relatives then show up, eager for a ride in his new car.
 Ralph uses the skills he learned at school from Miss K to teach the mice to form an orderly line.
 Ralph reflects on all he endured at school but decides it was worth it if Ryan made a new friend and he learned to better communicate with his relatives.
 Eventually, Ryan's mother and Brad's father meet, marry, and move to a new home.
-Since Brad has a dog named Arfy, Ralph remains at the inn, safely tucked away under the grandfather clock during the day and racing his car at night.
+Ralph remains at the inn, safely tucked away under the grandfather clock during the day to avoid Brad's dog Arfy and racing during the night.